Our History

 1988

-1988 Funding for Health Policy Research
+master Funding for Health Policy Research

 RWJF establishes the nation’s largest source of private funding for research and policy analysis of health care economics and organizational infrastructure.
 Changes in Health Care Financing and Organization (1988–2014) provides a bridge between researchers and policy-makers.
 Funded studies focus on topics such as Medicare, links between health costs and the general economy, the economics of care coordination, private insurance, and the nation’s long-term care needs.